franciscop/server/docs/tutorials/getting-started/README.md

 You will need some basic tools like having a git and a code editor ([we recommend Atom](https://atom.io/)) as well as some basic knowledge around your operative system and the terminal/command line.

-These are the steps we will be following:

-1. Install Node.js
-1. Create and load your project
-1. Initialize Git and npm
-1. Make awesome things!

 ## Install Node.js